versatiles-org/versatiles-documentation/compendium/specification_container.md

 - **Blob:** A chunk of binary data.
 [Object storage on Wikipedia](https://en.wikipedia.org/wiki/Object_storage)
 - **Block:** A composite unit containing up to 256×256 tiles.
 - **Brotli:** A compression algorithm known for its efficiency and performance.
-It offers better compression than gzip.
+It provides better compression than gzip.
 [Brotli on Wikipedia](https://en.wikipedia.org/wiki/Brotli)
-- **Tile:** A square geographic area at a specified zoom level, containing map information as an image or as vector data.
+- **Tile:** A square geographic area at a given zoom level containing map information as an image or as vector data.